manishshettym/blog/docs/gradappsadvise/LoR.md

 P.S.
 Think about both these aspects clearly before sending a request.
 If you are finding it hard to justify why X can be a strong letter-writer for you, you might want to revisit your optimization problem and find alternate solutions. :)

 P.P.S.
 Unfortunately, many people (professors included, but especially non-professors) do not know how to write very good letters that serve the purpose of PhD applications.
-Therefore, if you can or if they request for, please try help your letter-writers with some material such as [Graduate School Recommendations Advice](https://cs.brown.edu/~sk/Memos/Grad-School-Recos/) by Prof. Shiram.
+Therefore, if you can or if they request for, please try help your letter-writers with some material such as [Graduate School Recommendations Advice](https://cs.brown.edu/~sk/Memos/Grad-School-Recos/) by Prof. Shriram.

 ## Keeping Track

 Letter-writers can be notorious at submitting letters at the last minute! xD So keeping track of things on your end is the best way of overcoming any confusion and challenges.
 A simple way is to maintain a checklist for you letter.
-For e.g., I maintained checkboxes for letters within my application management sheet (refer [Appplication Managmenet](./AppMgmt.html) for more on this), as shown below:
+For e.g., I maintained checkboxes for letters within my application management sheet (refer [Application Management](./AppMgmt.html) for more on this), as shown below:

 <img src="images/sample_mgmt.png" style="border: 1px solid;">

-On top of this, you can schedule timely reminders to your writers as you get closer to the dealines.
+On top of this, you can schedule timely reminders to your writers as you get closer to the deadlines.
 Ensure your reminder email summarizes the universities completed and the universities remaining on your list.

 That covers my experience with letter of recommendation!
 Cheers!! 🥂